Axel-Bravo/19_udacity_dsa/3_003_Project_Problems_vs_Algorithms/explanation.md

 __alternative lists__, which are then returned as the results.

-The usage of this _alternative list saving_ is due to the fact that having the list perfectly sorted, if we start from the index[0] and give alternatively a value to each list, occuping this value an increasing digit position, we __always__ obtain a combination that satisfies the condition of having a __maximum sum of two numbers__ and __maximum a digit of difference between them__.
+The usage of this _alternative list saving_ is due to the fact that having the list perfectly sorted, if we start from the index[0] and give alternatively a value to each list, occupying this value an increasing digit position, we __always__ obtain a combination that satisfies the condition of having a __maximum sum of two numbers__ and __maximum a digit of difference between them__.